 The level of crime in Kenya is high.
 Due to the prevalence of street crime you should avoid walking after dark and remain vigilant at all times.

-In Nairobi, violent crime against Westerners, including armed carjacking, kidnapping for ransom and home invasions, occurs frequently and can be brazen and brutal.
-There have been a number of recent fatalities from such crimes, including among the foreign community.
+Crimes targeting the foreign community in Nairobi: In Nairobi, violent crime against Westerners, including armed carjacking, kidnapping for ransom and home invasions, occurs frequently and can be brazen and brutal.
+A number of recent home invasions in Nairobi targeting the foreign community have resulted in the death of householders, including an Australian citizen in November 2013.
+We strongly recommend Australians living in Kenya invest in robust personal security measures and regularly review their personal security arrangements.
 Anecdotal evidence suggests that foreigners are increasingly being targeted in homes, tourist areas and while travelling by road.
 A number of recent incidents have occurred at night where criminals lay in wait outside residential security gates.
 You should be particularly vigilant when waiting in a vehicle while gates are being opened.

 Due to the very high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.

 Scams, whereby criminals try to extort money from travellers using fake police, hotel and government identification, are common.
 You should always ask to see identification in order to establish bona fides.

 In Nairobi, confrontations between police and criminal suspects occur regularly.
 Bystanders have been wounded or killed as result of indiscriminate gunfire in crowded areas.
 We advise you to remain vigilant at all times.